arsduo/elm-elixir-starter/README.md

 there on how to put those projects together, but as I've built more I've realized that a fully working, ready-to-go starter project would save a ton of time.

-I have at least two projects I'm excited to launch with this, and I hope this'll be useful to you as well.
-(If it is, let me know!
-Feedback, pull requests, issues very welcome.)

 ## Features

 * [Elixir 1.4.4](http://elixir-lang.org) for the backend, with [Phoenix 1.2.1](phoenixframework.org) configured for Postgres